 Open-E iSCSI-R3 synchronize files and directories from one NAS server to another.
 Disaster recovery or Disk-to-Disk backup synchronization utilizes block-based data transfer that minimizes network traffic. iSCSI-R3 can synchronize data in both directions: the iSCSI-R3 can be the source and destination of files at the same time, allowing to cross-backup data on several servers.

-Open-E iSCSI-R3 allows set up password for iSCSI targets to protect them from unauthorized access.
+Open-E iSCSI-R3 allows setting up a password for iSCSI targets to protect them from unauthorized access.

 This function allows the user to set the LUN as a read-only device (for iSCSI Target only).